Soylent Drink Review 2022 | Is the Old King Still The Best?

 Perhaps Soylent’s fiercest competitor, Huel’s Ready to Drink is also a soy free meal replacement shake.
 Instead, they use pea protein.
 However, as discussed in Soylent vs Huel article, not only is more expensive than Soylent Drink, but it’s also not as tasty.

 Orgain All in One

 Finally, you have Orgain, a brand that offers organic meal replacements.
-Interestingly, they offer both whey based and plant-based formulas, so you can choose in between them.
-Unfortunately, they offer less flavours than Soylent, but this will be a great option for those looking for more nutritional shakes.
+Interestingly, they offer both whey-based and plant-based formulas, so you can choose between them.
+Unfortunately, they offer fewer flavours than Soylent, but this will be a great option for those looking for more nutritional shakes.

-As mentioned earlier, these are not the only ready to drink meal replacements available in the US.
-You also have Plenny Shake, which is a very affordable shake; or Sated, the only keto RTD.
+As mentioned earlier, these are not the only ready-to-drink meal replacements available in the US.
+You also have, Mana Drink, Plenny Shake, which is a very affordable shake; or Sated, the only keto RTD.

 What the right option is for you will depend on your needs, but without a doubt Soylent Drink is one of the best.